PowerDNS/pdns/docs/appendices/FAQ.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With the ALLOW-AXFR-FROM metadata, See :ref:`the documentation <metadata-allow-axfr-from>`.

-I have a working Autoprimary/Autosecondary setup but when I remove Domains from the Primary they still remain on the Secondary.
+I have a working Autoprimary/Autosecondary setup but when I remove Zones from the Primary they still remain on the Secondary.
 Am I doing something wrong?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You're not doing anything wrong.
 This is the perfectly normal and expected behavior because the AXFR (DNS Zonetransfer) Protocol does not provide for zone deletion.